Jbleezy/BO1-Reimagined/README.md

 * Check if zombies are bleeding out on any maps while doing normal strats (add print statement to zombie failsafe death)

 ## MAYBE:
-* Ascension: double tap obtainable from free perk powerup?
+* Ascension: double tap obtainable by having every other perk on the map? (gained as soon as you get all perks, lost if you lose one)
 * Shangri-La: should mud pit sidequest step need the radio to be activated to work?
 * Moon: should teleporter gate start going down before power is on?
 * Should zombies not double swipe if player doesnt have jug?